aristanetworks/anta/docs/faq.md

         export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
         ```

-## `EOS AAA configuration for a special ANTA user`
+## EOS AAA configuration for an ANTA-only user

-???+ faq "`EOS AAA configuration for a special ANTA user`
+???+ faq "EOS AAA configuration for an ANTA-only user"

-    anyone hardened eos aaa for a role that can only run anta validatio
+    Here is a startingguide to confihgure an ANTA-only user to run ANTA tests on a device.

+    !!! warning

+        This example is not using TACACS / RADIUS but only local AAA

     1. Configure the following role